stutteringp0et/jsonform/README.md

 JSON Form
 =========

+I'm going to continue the work started by joshfire, because I think this code has some great potential.
+At this point, the repo is cloned.
+My first plan is to de-couple from underscorejs and make the output themeable with a first focus on bootstrap 3 and 4.

 The JSON Form library is a JavaScript client-side library that takes a structured data model defined using [JSON Schema](http://json-schema.org/) as input and returns a [Bootstrap](http://twitter.github.com/bootstrap/)-friendly